pioka1/bitlabiotwebserver/README.md

 exclusively provided on the frontend, by adding a reference to the JS file in the HTML.
 The browser would then download this file and execute it using its own JavaScript interpreter.
 Google's interpreter which is used by Google Chrome is called the V8 Engine, and Node.js is built upon this very engine.
-Node.js allows for the development of an entire project - both frontend and backend - using the same programming language.
+Node.js allows for the development of an entire web project - both frontend and backend - using the same programming language.

 ## 1.2 Express

 Express is the name of the most popular Node.js framework used today at the time of writing.
-It is lightweight, makes barely any decisions, and provides you with just enough code to get started with your project.
+It is lightweight, makes almost no assumptions, and provides you with just enough code to get started with your project.
 Express generates the
 following:

 1. A project folder structure.
-2. Creates and launches a web server with a pre-defined port 3000.
+2. Creates and launches a web server with a pre-defined port (3000).
 3. A lightweight app.js file (see 2.4) with basic debug settings, default templating engine, and a public folder.
 4. Generates two basic routes (see 2.6).
-5. Two basic Pug (the default templating engine) files
+5. Two basic Pug files.

 The Express framework essentially sets you up so that you can immediately launch the server and be greeted with the "Welcome to Express!" message by visiting http://localhost:3000.